Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Counterfactual Simulation Training (CST)

 \textbf{\text{\raisebox{.5pt}{ \(\circled{1}\)}} Counterfactual Generation}.
 First, we generate counterfactual inputs for each point in an existing dataset.
-We use one of two strategies for this: (1) algorithmic insertion of ``cues'' into the prompt, and (2) model-based generation of counterfactuals.
-(1) We insert a cue into the \emph{original} input.
+We use one of two strategies for this: (A) algorithmic insertion of ``cues'' into the prompt, and (B) model-based generation of counterfactuals.
+(A) We insert a cue into the \emph{original} input.
 The counterfactual input is the input without the cue.
 The purpose of the cues is to inject a piece of information into the prompt that influences the model's final answer, such as the user's own opinion on what the answer should be.
-Other cues cover scenarios like: invoking an external authority, leaking the label in a spoofed answer key, telling the model that it is being tested for consistency across API calls, etc.\ (full list in Appendix \Cref{tab:bias_desc_clusters}).
+Other cues cover scenarios like: invoking an external authority, leaking the label in a spoofed answer key, etc.\ (list in Appendix \Cref{tab:bias_desc_clusters}).
 We divide up cues into six \emph{train cues} and six \emph{test-only cues}, which are never seen during training.
 On average, our train cues cause \texttt{gpt-oss-120b} to flip its answer to MMLU questions \textbf{35\%} of the time (and 16\% for test cues).
-(2) To generate less artificial, more diverse counterfactuals, we also few-shot prompt an LLM to generate counterfactual inputs.
-We manually write a prompt with six counterfactuals based on transformations like: asking the same question about different entities (e.g.\ mineral mixture$\rightarrow$gas mixture), inverting a question (e.g.\ most$\rightarrow$least), adding distractor information, etc.\ (see Appendix \Cref{fig:cf_generation_messages}).
-We write the fewshot examples using primary school science questions from ARC-Challenge \citep{clark2018think}).
+(B) To generate more diverse counterfactuals, we also few-shot prompt an LLM to generate counterfactual inputs.
+We manually write a prompt with six counterfactuals based on transformations like: asking the same question about different entities (e.g.\ mineral mixture$\rightarrow$gas mixture), inverting a question (e.g.\ most$\rightarrow$least), etc.\ (see Appendix \Cref{fig:cf_generation_messages}).
 Importantly, we rejection sample the generated counterfactuals in order to obtain counterfactuals \emph{where the task model and simulator disagree on the correct answer}.
 This means that our data distribution is one where task model behavior is surprising to the simulator, forcing the simulator to rely on the model's CoT to make sense of its behavior.
-We sample up to 10 times per original input.